• Skip to primary navigation

 Instructions

-400 g Chopped tomatoes, 500 ml Vegetable stock, 2 tablespoon Tomato puree, 1 pinch Sea salt and black pepper
+• Add 400 g Chopped tomatoes, 500 ml Vegetable stock, 2 tablespoon Tomato puree, and 1 pinch Sea salt and ground black pepper and simmer for 10 minutes.

-• Blend and serve with fresh basil (optional).
+• Blend and serve with Fresh basil (optional).

 • It might be tempting to make this soup quicker, by not cooking the onions for as long, but letting them get golden brown does add so much flavour to the soup.